 While this recipe is very loosely based on Liana Krissoff's recipe in Canning for a New Generation, a great cookbook I talked about in this post.
 I decided to make refrigerator pickles because I can't abide a soggy pickle.
 To avoid soggy pickles when processing, you have to use pickling lime and rinse and rinse and rinse it, and I just wasn't that gung-ho today.
 So I mixed up a brine of three cups white vinegar, three cups filtered water, one course chopped lemon, 1 3/4 cups sugar, a half a handful of whole allspice, one star anise, and one tablespoon of candied ginger.
 I brought this to a boil until the sugar was melted and added my rind to the mix, stirring the pot off the heat.
 I covered the pot and left the pickles to marinate overnight.

 The next morning, I removed the anise and allspice, brought the whole thing back up to a boil, and turned off the heat.
+Before the second cooking. |

 When the mix cooled, I funneled it into a quart jar and popped it in the fridge.
 These pickles are a really interesting sweet-tart treat!
 I think they would be great chopped into a salad, served along side something rich that needs some acid to cut it, or with a sandwich.

 On to the jelly.
 After I had filled a sizable container of watermelon to eat (I'm the only one at home who will), I decided some jelly was in order.
 I had about 4-5 cups of watermelon that I chopped and put in a sauce pan with two cups of sugar.
 Let this simmer until the sugar melts and the watermelon starts breaking down.
 I used a potato masher to help break up the flesh, and that also released a few yellow seeds I had missed so I could fish them out.
 When the fruit was quite tender, I ran the whole pot of liquid and fruit through the blender (I probably should have let it cool a bit first.
 I'll be cleaning sticky watermelon goodness off the ceiling for a bit).
 I added two tablespoons of lemon juice to ensure acidity and 1 1/2 teaspoons of vanilla to the mix.
+Because I am total crap about sticking to recipes, I ordered some ph paper.
+To make sure a product is safe for water-bath canning, it needs to be at a ph of 4.6 or less.
+Any higher, and whatever you're canning needs to be pressure canned.
+Most canning recipes are carefully tested to determine what method needs to be used in the canning process.
+Because I like to fiddle, I wanted to ensure I wasn't going to poison anyone, especially because I'm fond of giving my canned goods as gifts.
+So now I go all mad scientist and test any recipes that I don't strictly follow (which is basically never).

 When my jelly mix passed the test, I added in three tablespoons of standard pectin, brought it to a boil, reduce the heat, and added in two tablespoons of lemon mint from the garden.
 I processed this in a water bath for ten minutes.
 Yum!
 I'm always a bit tense to see if my jelly will actually set up, but this one did beautifully!